 - poor handling and inhumane slaughter practices in the importing countries.

-The RSPCA has long maintained that livestock should be slaughtered as close as possible to the point of production to reduce the stress associated with their transport.
-The trade in live farm animals from Australia, which requires transporting millions of animals over thousands of kilometres on arduous journeys which can last several weeks, could not be further from this principle.
+The RSPCA believes that live animals should be slaughtered as close as possible to the point of production to reduce the stress associated with their transport.
+The trade in live animals from Australia, which requires transporting millions of animals over thousands of kilometres on arduous journeys which can last several weeks, could not be further from this principle.

 At their destination, exported animals may spend several months at a feedlot for fattening, or may be transported directly to a slaughtering facility.
-Under Australian Government regulation the animals are not permitted to be sold to individual buyers, however, ‘leakages’ from approved supply chains occur regularly.
+Under Australian Government regulation the animals are not permitted to be sold to individual buyers, however, ‘leakages’ from approved supply chains occur.
 Animals that are taken outside approved supply chains are exposed to even greater welfare risks.
-Evidence has shown that individual buyers in some countries will often transport sheep in car boots and on roof-racks in temperatures that may exceed 40°C. To prevent the sheep from moving their legs are tightly bound together with wire.
+Evidence has shown that individual buyers in some countries will often transport sheep in car boots and on roof racks, in temperatures that may exceed 40°C. To prevent the sheep from moving their legs can be tightly bound together with wire.
 Cattle have been documented travelling on the back of utility trucks with only a few ropes to prevent them falling off .

-Even when animals remain in approved supply chains they are still permitted to be slaughtered without prior stunning.
-In Australia, the slaughter of livestock is strictly regulated.
+Even when animals remain in approved supply chains they are still permitted to be slaughtered inhumanely, without prior stunning.
+In Australia, there are regulations for the slaughter of live animals.
 Animals intended for slaughter must first be rendered insensible (stunned), then killed before they can regain consciousness.
-Unfortunately, for livestock transported outside of Australian jurisdiction, it is impossible to ensure their humane handling and slaughter.
+Unfortunately, for live animals transported outside of Australian jurisdiction, it is impossible to ensure humane handling and slaughter.
 In addition to this, no amount of government regulation can address the significant welfare issues that are inherent to the transport process itself.